Section III: Teaching

 UNM-Valencia instructors are expected to be actively involved in the retention of our students each semester (to prevent drops) and from semester to semester (to prevent drop-outs).
 The following is a partial list of the ways in which instructors can assist in retention efforts:

-- Urge students who are doing poorly to make use of the extra help available at the Learning Center.
+- Urge students who are doing poorly to make use of the extra help available at the Learning Commons.

 - Urge particularly good students to apply for UNM-Valencia Scholarships.